Archive for March, 2011

 No sewing today, but I did manage to clean up some more of these sweet embroidery patterns.
-I will continue to add these patterns to my LHJ Flickr set (link added to my sidebar under Downloads).
 In a couple of days I’ll be back with an actual quilting post.

 Ladies Home Journal – Vintage embroidery Patterns